projectara/greybus-spec/source/special.rst

 ..

-Greybus Firmware Ready to Boot Response
+Greybus Bootrom Ready to Boot Response
-"""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

-If the AP permits the module to boot in its current status, the Greybus Firmware Ready to Boot response message shall have no payload.
+If the AP permits the module to boot in its current status, the Greybus Bootrom Ready to Boot response message shall have no payload.
 In the case that the AP forbids the module from booting, it shall signal an error in the status byte of the response message's header.